Defending Unauthorized Model Merging via Dual-Stage Weight Protection: Proposed Method

+Specifically, for vision tasks, the loss can be explicitly expanded as: { } where $y_t$ and $\hat{y}_t$ denote the ground-truth label and the predicted probability for the $t$-th class, respectively; $\alpha$ is a hyperparameter balancing the two terms; and $\theta^{(\ell)}$ represents the trainable parameters of the $\ell$-th layer.
+Crucially, the $L_2$ penalty is applied layer-wise so that each layer is regularized independently.

-where $P(y_t \mid y_{<t}, x; \theta)$ is the conditional probability of predicting token $y_t$ given the previous context $y_{<t}$.
-This formulation applies $L_2$ regularization to each layer’s parameters, smoothing large-magnitude weights and evenly distributing task-relevant signals across the network.
+Similarly, for LLMs, the objective function is formulated based on next-token prediction: { } where $P(y_t \mid y_{<t}, x; \theta)$ denotes the conditional probability of predicting the token $y_t$ given the preceding context $y_{<t}$ and input $x$.
+This formulation applies $L_2$ regularization across all layer parameters, effectively smoothing large-magnitude weights and promoting an even distribution of task-relevant signals throughout the network layers.

 Overall, given $\theta_{\mathrm{def}}$, we obtain $\theta'_{\mathrm{def}}$ after \textit{Stage 1}.
-By reducing the concentration of dominant weights, this stage effectively disperses important information throughout the model, making subsequent merging operations less stable and thereby diminishing the merged model’s performance.
+By reducing the concentration of dominant weights, this stage effectively disperses important information throughout the model, making subsequent merging operations less stable and thereby diminishing the merged model's performance.

-\paragraph{Stage 2: Adversarial Weight Negation.} This stage introduces a training-free procedure that intentionally offsets task-relevant weights to disrupt merging compatibility.
-We begin by masking each layer of the model and measuring the resulting accuracy drop.
-The top $k'\%$ of layers that cause the largest performance degradation are identified as critical and excluded from subsequent operations.

-Afterwards, a binary masking vector $M$ is then constructed, where elements corresponding to $k'\%$ critical layers and to the least significant $(1-k)(1-k')\%$ parameters are set to zero, and those in the remaining $k(1-k')\%$ range are set to one.
-This selective preservation ensures that later weight adjustments do not damage essential functionality.